 Sutil: No contact from Lewis since Monaco attempt to heal rift 24 June, 2013 Lewis Hamilton with Adrian Sutil in Monaco Adrian Sutil insists his friendship with Lewis Hamilton remains strained, despite the 2008 Formula 1 World Champion saying at Monaco a month ago that he wanted to “get together” with the German and become “good friends” once again.
 The pair, close friends since their days in F3, split acrimoniously in 2011 when Hamilton refused to appear as a witness in Force India driver Sutil’s criminal trial for assault.
 But when asked if they had indeed put their friendship back together, Sutil told the Kolner Express newspaper: “He said in Monaco that he wanted to return to having a reasonable relationship.
 But since then there hasn’t been anything,” added Sutil.
 “If he does something, we will discuss what there is to discuss,” the 30-year-old continued.
 “But it will remain private.”
 Sutil said that he had learned lessons from the events of the past couple of years, including “who his real friends are”.
 Adrian Sutil and Lewis Hamilton (pictured here in 2005) were mates in their junior years “There are always disappointments in life,” he said, “but you learn from them, like finding out who are the people who are really sincere.
 “I have no problem if someone says to me ‘I don’t like you’.
 At least that’s honest.”
 Returning to the issue of Hamilton, Sutil was asked about the Mercedes driver’s apparent claim that he is among the very best in F1.
 “If you say you’re the best,” Sutil said, “it’s the beginning of the end.
 Because if you believe that, you stop working on yourself.
 “No one is perfect,” he added.
 “Is [Hamilton] the best?
 He was world champion, but that was some years ago.
 “Who is the best?
 Sebastian Vettel – he [has been] world champion three times in a row and he’s still going.
 “What Sebastian is doing now is probably more difficult than it is to [win the title] for the first time,” said Sutil.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.